davidwilliam/DSA/README.md

 This project provides implementations for various data structures and algorithms.
 Currently, it includes:

-- Sorting algorithms (Bubble Sort, and more coming soon)
+- Sorting algorithms (Bubble Sort, Selection Sort, and more coming soon)
 - Additional algorithms and data structures will be added progressively.

 The project supports C++17 and uses **CMake** as the build system and **GoogleTest** for testing.